On linear equations over split-octonions: Linear equation

 \section{Linear equation $a(bx)=c$}

-In this section we consider the linear equation \begin{eq} a(bx)=c, \end{eq} where $a,b,c\in\OO$ are the known constants and $x\in\OO$ is a variable.
-Obviously, if $a,b\not\in\OO_{\#}$, then we reduce the solution of equation~(\ref{eq_ABXisC}) to the solution of an equation $a'x=b'$ for some $a',b'\in\OO$ (see below Corollary~\ref{cor_ABXisC} for more details).
-The case of $a,b\in\OO_{\#}$ is considered in the following theorem.
+In this section we consider the linear equation \begin{eq} a(bx)=c, \end{eq} where $a, b, c \in \OO$ are given constants and $x \in \OO$ is a variable.
+Clearly, if $a \notin \OO_{\#}$ or $b \notin \OO_{\#}$, then solving equation~\eqref{eq_ABXisC} can be reduced to solving an equation of the form $a'x = b'$ for some $a', b' \in \OO$ (see Corollary~\ref{cor_ABXisC} below for details).
+The case $a, b \in \OO_{\#}$ is addressed in the following theorem.